 Six years later when they moved to the Portland area to be closer to affordable medical care and to their oldest daughter’s family, they bought a manufactured home.
 They still did not see a way God was opening for them to buy a retreat for pastors, but when the pastor and his wife who had visited them in northern CA needed a place to stay, Louis and Gracie felt led to share their manufactured home with them for nearly six months.

 When Gracie looked in one of his Bibles after Louis died and found the paper on which he had copied the quote about death from the book, The Healer, the paper marked the location of the 23rd Psalm.
-Reading the Psalm then and later with her children celebrated the hope and assurance we have through Jesus Christ that Louis and those of us who receive Christ as Savior and Lord “will dwell in the house of the Lord forever.”
+Reading the Psalm then and later with her children celebrated the hope and assurance offered from God that as Believers we “will dwell in the house of the Lord forever.”

 The Lord is my shepherd; I shall not want.
 He makes me to lie down in green pastures; He leads me beside the still waters.
 He restores my soul; He leads me in the paths of righteousness for His name’s sake.
 Yea, though I walk through the valley of the shadow of death, I will fear no evil; For You are with me; Your rod and Your staff, they comfort me.
 You prepare a table before me in the presence of my enemies; You anoint my head with oil; My cup runs over.
 Surely goodness and mercy shall follow me all the days of my life; and I will dwell in the house of the Lord forever.
 (NKJV)